 Did you put the time in?

 Studying for the CPA Exam takes time.
-Maybe you overestimated how much study time you’d have in a week or you didn’t stick to your study plan.
-A failed section is a clear sign that you might need more time to study next time.
+Maybe you overestimated how much study time you’d have in a week or you didn’t stick to the study plan you made.
+A failed section is a clear sign that you might need to make more time to study.

 Sometimes life conspires against us and delivers unexpected news at the worst possible time.
 If you found yourself distracted during the exam because of outside stress, that could have resulted in a lower score on the CPA Exam.

 Be sure to reconcile your actual score with the amount of unexpected stress you were under.
-For instance, if you failed by a few points and received significantly stressful news, this could be the cause.
-However, if you failed by more than a few points or were just under everyday stress, the problem is probably more than just stress.
+For instance, if you failed by a few points after recently receiving significantly stressful news, that could be the cause.
+However, if you failed by more than a few points or were just under everyday stress, you might need to look at other factors.